Elephants' graveyard: Origin

 Several theories have been proposed to explain the origin of this myth.
 One theory involves people finding groups of elephant skeletons together, or observing old elephants and skeletons in the same habitat.
-Others suggest the term may spring from group die-offs, such as one excavated in Saxony-Anhalt, which had 27 Palaeoloxodon antiquus skeletons.
-In that particular case, the tusks of the skeletons were missing, which indicated either hunters killed a group of elephants in one spot, or else opportunistic scavengers removed the tusks from a natural die-off.
+Others suggest the term may spring from group die-offs, such as one alleged episode excavated in Neumark Nord in Saxony-Anhalt, which had 27 straight-tusked elephant skeletons.
+Later analysis suggested that the accumulation of straight-tusked elephants at the site was instead the result of deliberate hunting by Neanderthals over a long period of time (decades to centuries), with the skeletons displaying extensive butchery marks.

 Other theories focus on elephant behavior during lean times, suggesting starving or elderly elephants who have worn their teeth down to a point that they can no longer chew tougher foods gather in places where finding food is easier, and subsequently die there.
 Prolific elephant hunter Walter "Karamojo" Bell discounted the idea of the elephant's graveyard, stating that bones and "tusks were still lying about in the bush where they had lain for years".